 "M.D.: It makes total sense if you look at the current zeitgeist where everything is about optimization [...].
 It echoes into everything we do. [...]
-That constant flux of presenting yourself, staying up to date, maintaining that ongoing energy, food has to find its place within that speed.
-That's what's happening in our society, everything is sped up.
+That constant flux of presenting yourself, staying up to date, maintaining that ongoing energy, food has to find its place within that speed. [...]
 As humans, we haven't evolved in the last 15-20 years, we are still slow in terms of digestion... so I completely understand why these products are popular."
 (Strete and Diederiks, 2018)